robovm/apple-ios-samples/ExampleappusingPhotosframework/README.md

 ## Build Requirements

-iOS 8 SDK
+Xcode 7.1 and iOS 9.1 SDK or later

 ## Runtime Requirements

-iOS 8 or later
+iOS 9.1 or later

-Copyright (C) 2014 Apple Inc. All rights reserved.
+Copyright (C) 2015 Apple Inc. All rights reserved.